 *This post has been updated – it was originally published in November 2018

 Now, I would be daft to include what I really intend to get my family in this post.
 Some of them do actually take the time to read my blog.
 Needless to say Bro, I again haven’t got you the yacht that you’ve always desired, nor an experience of a week away on one.
 Sorry.

-Christmas gift experiences needn’t be expensive businesses though.
+Christmas gift experiences needn’t be expensive businesses either.
 Sometimes the best presents are a promise of your time.
-Do you know a couple with a small child who would really like a night off to go for a meal or to the cinema?
+Do you know a couple with a small child who would really like a night off to go for a meal or just out in general?
 Then why not give a gift of a night babysitting, or longer if you like?
 (Hint, hint).
 These Box of Favours are a lovely way to give a selection of non material gifts to those you love.

-But it also got me thinking about gift experiences that I’d love to give to people that I don’t normally buy for.
+But it also got me thinking about unique gift experiences that I’d love to give to people that I don’t normally buy for.
 I don’t buy for my closest friends.
-Over the years we have decided that this is almost tantamount to just swapping £££, so we buy for the children but not each other.
+Over the years we have decided that this is almost tantamount to just swapping £££, so instead we usually go out to celebrate.

 One of the best gifts I was given in recent years was a visit to a falconry centre from my gorgeous OH.
 We went hawking, met all the owls, and I watched as various birds of prey (even a vulture) flew from about 200 feet away to land on my arm!
 Beats a budgie, I’ll tell you.
 In fact I’d probably really bore you with the video footage.

 So, What Would I Buy For My Friends?

 If I did buy for them, I’d love to treat them to a day of their favourite activities.

 One friend is a really glamorous lady, fond of the finer things in life.
 She loves great clothes, make-up, and all things beauty.
 But she also hides a daredevil side of flying in biplanes, swimming Windermere and trekking up the 3 peaks.
 For her experience I would choose a tank drive.
 Honestly babe, it will so suit you!